 Being a GLP-1 analog, it has incretin-like effects since it activates the endogenous incretin receptors.

 It is available as 0.75 mg and 1.50 mg once-weekly disposable injections.
-Trulicity has been found to be more effective than exenatide (Byetta) in clinical head-to-head comparison trials.
+Trulicity is more effective than exenatide (Byetta) in clinical head-to-head comparison trials.

 At 26 weeks of its use, dulaglutide (Trulicity) lowered the glycated hemoglobin by 1.3% and 1.5% when administered at doses of 0.75 mg and 1.5 mg once weekly [Ref].